 Supporting local communities

 Our people have really been living our values throughout the pandemic.
-In a number of locations across our global network, colleagues – often supported by family members – are producing facemasks and face shields, using their own 3D printers and sewing materials, for use in local hospitals and for distribution to colleagues at other Element locations.
+In a number of locations across our global network, colleagues – often supported by family members – have produced facemasks and face shields, using their own 3D printers and sewing materials, for use in local hospitals and for distribution to colleagues at other Element locations.
 They have also been donating to foodbanks and delivering essential groceries and medicines to vulnerable people in their local communities.

-In the UK, a FIRA service technician has cut 2000m of material to help make scrubs for the NHS.
-FIRA International has also been supporting the new NHS Nightingale hospitals by providing free flammability testing for client Rivertex who is supplying material for medical mattresses.
+In the UK, a FIRA service technician cut 2000m of material to help make scrubs for the NHS.
+FIRA International also supported the NHS Nightingale hospitals by providing free flammability testing for client Rivertex who supply material for medical mattresses.
 Read about it here.

 In Singapore with all workers from overseas in total lockdown, the HR team at our Admaterials laboratory quickly arranged and delivered regular daily meals, masks and care packages for the 30+ affected team members, as well as making sure these colleagues could keep in regular contact with their families back at home.
 Its general manager has also been active in his local community, supporting mask distribution to residents.